 Before visiting, here are some Salar de Uyuni facts you may find interesting:

-• Uyuni salt flats measures 11,000km² making it the world’s largest salt flat
+- The salt flats measure 11,000km² making it the world’s largest salt flat

-• 11 billion tonnes of salt is believed to be within Salar de Uyuni
+- 11 billion tonnes of salt are believed to be within Salar de Uyuni

-• NASA uses Uyuni Salt Flats to figure out the positioning of their satellites
+- NASA uses Uyuni Salt Flats to figure out the positioning of its satellites

-• Pink flamingos have been spotted at Uyuni Salt Flats
+- Pink flamingos have been spotted at Uyuni

 Mid Range: Selina La Paz